VasilGVasilev/softuni-React/softuniReact/06. Routing/NB.md

 Starships
     all starships
         http://localhost:3000/starships/
-    starships rendered as links and if clicked, starship/:params reidrects to specific starship to be rendered http://localhost:3000/starships/5/
+    starships rendered as links and if clicked, starship/:params redirects to specific starship to be rendered http://localhost:3000/starships/5/
     in it we can have info about a specific film